jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 A worshipper can dismiss any Divine Magic spell(s) he has invoked as a single Combat Action.

-26
-Alex Greene (order #3262370)                                                                                  7
-         Casting Time
+### Casting Time

 Unless specifically noted, all Divine Magic only takes a single Combat Action to cast.

-Regaining Divine Magic
+### Regaining Divine Magic

 Depending on their rank within the church or guild, a miracle can be regained upon a successful Piety test, demonstrating that the Adventurer has shown the proper respect to their god and is thus able to channel that deity’s power once more through the Divine miracle; providing their Sacrificial Power is able to support it.
 * Lay Members – No access to Divine spells.
 * Initiates – May test to regain a Divine spell the day after it was used, during their daily devotion of sacrificial power but must be present at a shrine or temple to pray for the spell.
 It requires a successful Piety test to recover; failure requires that they try again the following day.
 * Acolytes – May test to regain a Divine spell the day after it was used, during their daily devotion of sacrificial power; however, only if the test fails must they return to a shrine or temple and recover the spell there.
 * Priests – May test to regain a Divine spell an hour after it was used; however, if the test fails they must return to a shrine or temple and recover the spell there.
 * High Priests – May test to regain Divine spells an hour after they have been used;
 failing the roll simply incurs a delay of another hour before they can try again, whereas a fumble means the spell must be recovered at a temple.

-Acquiring Divine Magic
+## Acquiring Divine Magic

 Gaining initial access to Divine Magic spells not simply a case of joining a church and sacrificing to the venerated god.
 Each miracle within the church portfolio has an associated myth which must be learned, along with the rituals and propitiations vital to correctly